walmalki/waleed_portfolio/hotel_booking.md

 `library(ggplot2)`

-### We look at a sample of our data.
+#### We look at a sample of our data.

 ![](images/image-2.png)

-### We look at column names.
+#### We look at column names.

 ![](images/image-4.png)

 > ### Answering question one

-### So to answer the first question which is **Do people with children have to book in advance**, we will create a visualization to see how true that statement is or isn't.
+#### So to answer the first question which is **Do people with children have to book in advance**, we will create a visualization to see how true that statement is or isn't.

-### Using plot The two columns that we should plot to find the answer to this question are **lead_time** as the x-axis and **children** as the y-axis.
+#### Using plot The two columns that we should plot to find the answer to this question are **lead_time** as the x-axis and **children** as the y-axis.

 `ggplot(data = hotel_bookings) + geom_point(mapping = aes(x=lead_time, y=children))`

 ![](images/image-5.png)

-### On the x-axis, the plot shows how far in advance a booking is made, with the bookings furthest to the right happening the most in advance.
+#### On the x-axis, the plot shows how far in advance a booking is made, with the bookings furthest to the right happening the most in advance.
 On the y-axis it shows how many children there are in a party.
-The plot reveals that our hypothesis is incorrect, many of the advanced bookings are being made by people with 0 children.
+So the plot reveals that our hypothesis is incorrect, many of the advanced bookings are being made by people with 0 children.

+> ### Answering question two

+####